FintanMi/chatterbox-api/README.md

   `python manage.py runserver`

-To run the frontend, you have to install dependencies using:
+To run the frontend you need to change into the frontend, where you have to install dependencies using:

   `npm install`

 then to run the app, you type:

-  `npm install`
+  `npm start`

 <br>